Database Architecture

 federated_consensus())

-Important: Aura Consensus is NOT linearizable by default.
+Aura Consensus is not linearizable by default.
 Each consensus instance independently agrees on a single operation and prestate.
 To sequence operations, use session types (see MPST and Choreography).

 7.3 Mutation Receipts